Neuroanesthesia Division

 Bhiken Ishwarlal Naik, MBBCh

-Dr. Naik is a tenured Associate Professor of Anesthesiology and Neurological Surgery, as well as the Associate Medical Director of the Nerancy Neuroscience Intensive Care Unit and Program Director of the Anesthesia Critical Care Fellowship at the University of Virginia.
+Dr. Naik is a tenured Professor of Anesthesiology and Neurological Surgery, as well as the Associate Medical Director of the Nerancy Neuroscience Intensive Care Unit and Program Director of the Anesthesia Critical Care Fellowship at the University of Virginia.

 He is board certified in Anesthesiology, Critical Care and Neurocritical Care through the American Board of Anesthesiology.
 His clinical practice encompasses patients with neurological diseases in the operating room and intensive care unit.
 Dr. Naik’s research interest includes predictions of postoperative complications, creating data equity for low-middle-income countries and developing recovery trajectories after surgery using mHealth technology.